schleif11/prototype-v3/tutorial-makecode.md

 ````

 ### Step 14
 Now you need to randomize where the food pops up on the screen.
 Go to the "Sprites" category and drag a **set mySprite position to** block to the **on sprite overlaps otherSprite** block.
-Change the "mySprite" to your food.
+Change "mySprite" to your food.

 ````blocks
 sprites.onOverlap(SpriteKind.Player, SpriteKind.Food, function (sprite, otherSprite) {